kennynumbertwo/flashcard-app/README.md

 ## Getting Started

 1. Create an account with an email and password or through Gitbhub, Google or Facebook
 2. *My Collections* will start off empty.
-Click the pencil icon at the bottom of the page to navigate to the *Edit Collections* page and create your first deck.
+Click the pencil icon at the bottom of the page to navigate to *Edit Collections* and create your first deck.
-3. Once a deck has been created, navigate to the *Edit Cards* tab to start adding cards to the deck.
+3. Once a deck has been created, navigate to the *Edit Cards* tab and start adding cards to the deck.
 4. To run your newly created deck, navigate back to *My Collections* by clicking the button at the bottom of the page.
 5. Click *Start* on the deck you'd like to run.
 Be sure to click the stars to track your mastery for that deck.
 6. *Stock Decks* can be found from the *My Collections* page under the *Stock Decks* tab.